Saudi Arabia-led consortium completes Newcastle takeover

 A rapid sequence of events reignited the deal after Qatar-based broadcaster beIN Sports, a Premier League rights holder, said on Wednesday that Saudi Arabia would lift a ban on it and also shut down illegal streaming services, removing a major obstacle behind the collapsed takeover.

-Another stumbling block was overcome after the Premier League, who came under pressure to block the deal last year, received "legally binding" assurances that there was clear separation between PIF and the Saudi Arabia state, despite PIF being chaired by the Saudi Crown Prince Mohammed bin Salman.
+Another stumbling block was overcome after the Premier League, who came under pressure to block the deal last year, received "legally binding" assurances that there was clear separation between PIF and the kingdom of Saudi Arabia, despite PIF being chaired by the Saudi Crown Prince Mohammed bin Salman.

+"All parties are pleased to have concluded this process which gives certainty and clarity to Newcastle United Football Club and their fans," the Premier League said.

 The fate of Newcastle coach Steve Bruce will be high on the agenda of the new owners, who are keen to invest in the club.